Mary Ann Shadd: Civil War and postbellum activism

 Mary Ann Shadd Cary House in Washington, D.C.

 Between 1855 and 1856, Shadd traveled in the United States as an anti-slavery speaker, advocating for full racial integration through education and self-reliance.
 In her speeches, she advised all blacks to insist on fair treatment, and to take legal action if necessary.

 Shadd sought to participate in the 1855 Philadelphia Colored Convention, but women had never been permitted to attend, and the assembly had to debate whether to let her sit as a delegate.
 Her advocacy of emigration made her a controversial figure and she was only admitted by a slim margin of 15 votes.
 According to Frederick Douglass's Paper, although she gave a speech at the Convention advocating for emigration, she was so well-received that the delegates voted to give her ten more minutes to speak.
 However, her presence at the convention was largely elided from the minutes, likely because she was a woman.

 In 1856, she married Thomas F. Cary, a Toronto barber who was also involved with the Provincial Freeman.
 They had a daughter named Sarah and a son named Linton.

 In 1858, Shadd was a member of the Chatham Vigilance Committee that sought to prevent former slaves from being returned to the United States and brought back into slavery, such as in the case of Sylvanus Demarest.

 After her husband died in 1860, Shadd Cary and her children returned to the United States.
 During the American Civil War, at the behest of the abolitionist Martin Delany, she served as a recruiting officer to enlist black volunteers for the Union Army in the state of Indiana.

-After the Civil War, she taught in black schools in Wilmington.
-She then returned to Washington, D.C., with her daughter, and taught for fifteen years in the public schools.
-She then attended Howard University School of Law and graduated at the age of 60 in 1883, becoming the second black woman in the United States to earn a law degree.
+Shadd attended Howard University School of Law and graduated at the age of 60 in 1883, becoming the second black woman in the United States to earn a law degree.

 She wrote for the newspapers The National Era and The People's Advocate, and in 1880, organized the Colored Women's Progressive Franchise.

 Shadd Cary joined the National Woman Suffrage Association, working alongside Susan B. Anthony and Elizabeth Cady Stanton to advocate for women's suffrage, testifying before the Judiciary Committee of the House of Representatives.

+Death

-She died in Washington, D.C., on June 5, 1893, from stomach cancer.
+Shadd died in Washington, D.C., on June 5, 1893, from stomach cancer at the age of 69.
 She was interred at Columbian Harmony Cemetery.
+Despite her incredible legacy, Shadd was buried in an unmarked grave in Washington, D.C..
+It wasn’t until the late 20th century that her contributions were formally recognized and her grave marked.